project-ncl/bacon/guide/build-config.md

   alignmentParameters: <alignment parameters> # Optional: if you want to add parameters to the alignment invocation
   extraRepositories: # Optional: use if you want your build to connect to more Maven repositories
   - http://custom.repository

+  buildCategory: STANDARD # Optional: used for managed services builds, specify STANDARD or SERVICE, defaults to STANDARD

   brewBuildName: <brew build name> # Optional: if you wish to push the build to an alternate brew tag ...